-I like to use the Untappd five star system.
-The five star system is pretty simple – zero stars for piss water beer and five stars for excellent beer.
-You get a quarter of a star to measure out the distances between beer – so a three and a quarter star is higher than a two and three quarter star beer.
+I like to use the Untappd five star rating system.
+The system is pretty simple – zero stars for piss water beer and five stars for “Oh my God, where have you been” beer.
+You get minimum of one quarter of a star.

-It seems pretty well and good, but I decided to add some functional characteristics to the list.
+It works pretty well, but I decided to add some functional characteristics to the list.
 Think of it as “Untappd Plus.”
 These functional characteristics let people know that there are actual differences to the beer that is scored this way, rather than just being the result of a lot of stars.
 They are as follows:

-Four stars is a rating that tells people that this beer is really worth trying, as opposed to the three star beers.
-Three stars I liked, but four stars something special.
-Four, four and a quarter, four and a half and four and three quarters all fall into this category.
+- Four stars is a rating that tells people that this beer is really worth trying, as opposed to the three star beers.
+Three stars I liked, but four stars and above is something special.